Greg Buttle: New York Jets

-(1976–1984) at starting outside linebacker.
+Buttle was selected in the 3rd round (#67 overall) of the 1976 NFL draft by the New York Jets for whom he would play 9 seasons (1976–1984) at starting outside linebacker.
+With his talent making a quick impression on the Jets, Head Coach, Walt Michaels made Buttle a Captain in only his rookie season.
+Buttle was named 1st Team NFL All-Pro at Linebacker for the 1979 season by Sports Illustrated and the NY Daily News.
+He was recognized as AFC All-Pro by Topps Football cards in 1980.
 Two interceptions in the Jets' 1981 playoff game against the Buffalo Bills helped fuel a comeback effort, which ultimately fell short, in the franchise's first playoff game since the 1969 season.
-He was a member of defensive coordinator Joe Gardi's Swarm defense which included fellow Nittany Lion Lance Mehl, as well as the New York Sack Exchange defensive line.
-Buttle was cut in August 1985 by Joe Walton.
+The following year, he helped lead a NY Jets Defense to the 1982 AFC Championship game against the Miami Dolphins in muddy conditions where he again notched an interception and his hit on Miami RB Andra Franklin caused a fumble that was controversially overturned, likely costing the Jets a trip to the Super Bowl.
+His football playing career ended in a surprising move when, Buttle was cut in August 1985 by the Jets Head Coach, Joe Walton who was looking to pass veteran players for a younger squad.
+Notably, Buttle had fellow Penn Stater, Ralph Baker, as his LB coach for 4 seasons who also once wore #51 as a NY Jet and Buttle was a member of defensive coordinator Joe Gardi's Swarm defense which included fellow Nittany Lion Lance Mehl, as well as the famous New York Sack Exchange defensive line.
+In 2018, Buttle was named to the All-Time NY Jets Team as a LB for their 100th Anniversary.

 Broadcasting

 Buttle served as an on-air analyst for WCBS-TV in New York City, alongside play-by-play man Ian Eagle, for Jets preseason games, and hosts Jets Gameday on the Jets Radio Network and ESPN New York alongside Don La Greca.
 He also serves as an analyst on the SNY studio show Jets Nation.
 He was the temporary fill-in host on WABC radio in NYC, in the 10:00 AM – noon slot, until Geraldo Rivera took the chair permanently on Jan.
 3, 2012.
-On August 7, 2018 it was announced that Buttle would no longer work alongside Eagle for Jets preseason games, having been replaced by former Jets tight end Anthony Becht.
+On August 7, 2018, it was announced that Buttle would no longer work alongside Eagle for Jets preseason games, having been replaced by former Jets tight end Anthony Becht.

 Personal life

 Buttle has received numerous honors and awards in recognition of his commitment to the community including National Spokesman for the United Way.
 He holds a Bachelor of Arts in general arts and sciences from Penn State University.
-He lives in Northport, New York with his wife, Rita, son Greg Jr. and two daughters, Christina and Allegra.
+He lives in Northport, New York with his wife, Rita, a son and two daughters.

 In 1983, Buttle opened a fitness center in East Meadow, New York.

+Buttle was famously quoted about his love of football saying, "They pay me to practice.
+Sunday I play for nothing."